stilldavid/userland-book/literary_problem/index.md

 <!-- end -->

-...but it's a start.
+Still, it's a decent start.
 I can see paths to the files I have to check, and usually a first line.
 Since I use a fancy text editor, I can just go down the list opening each file in a new window and copying the stuff I'm interested in to a new file.

 This is good enough for government work, but what if instead of jumping around between hundreds of files, I'd rather read everything in one file and just weed